Occupational Illnesses and Workers' Compensation in Portland

 In other words, it’s not whether you believe the job caused the condition; it’s whether an objective observer would reasonably conclude such a connection.

-- The workplace conditions are not typical or “inherent” in all situations or of the nature of routine and reasonable discipline.
+- The workplace conditions are not typical or “inherent” in all situations or of the nature of the routine and reasonable discipline.

 In other words, if you are simply disciplined in a normal way or lose your job or experience normal, routine conditions that are expected of other workers, you will probably not be able to relate the condition.
 There has to be more.